-Reading Balkans: Borders vs Frontiers is a continuation of the Reading Balkans: South and East Reaches West project, which was co-funded by the Creative Europe programme and aims to promote writers in post-conflict societies as a primary goal.
-The basis of the first Reading Balkans project was a network of residencies for writers and the promotion of participarting authors in Western Europe.
-This project led to the creation of the website www.readingbalkans.eu where profiles of the authors who participated can be found.
-Their works have been translated into English, German and several smaller languages, and a mobile phone application is under preparation.
-Three entire books have been translated into English (written by Lejla Kalamujić, Petar Andonovski and Tadej Golob) and based on these translations, they have been further translated into smaller languages.
-Also, numerous events and festivals have been organized, as well as promotions of authors outside their home countries.
+Reading Balkans: Borders vs Frontiers is a continuation of the Reading Balkans: South and East Reaches West project–co-funded by the Creative Europe programme–which aims to promote writers in post-conflict societies.
+The basis of the first Reading Balkans project was a network of residencies for writers and the promotion of participating authors in Western Europe.
+This project led to the creation of the website www.readingbalkans.eu where profiles of participating authors can be found.
+Their works have been translated into English, German and several smaller languages.
+Three books by Lejla Kalamujić, Petar Andonovski and Tadej Golob have been translated into English and based on these translations, they have been further translated into several smaller languages.
+Numerous events and festivals have also been organized, as well as promotions of participating authors outside of their home countries.
 In Reading Balkans: Borders vs Frontiers, the focus is on refugee writers, and residential exchanges remain at the heart of the project.
-In addition, the focus in the second Reading Balkans project is on short-term mobility, for authors who do not participate in residencies, such as visits to festivals that give authors great benefits such as international networking.
-During the selection process of the participating authors, the emphasis is on those who create a literature that encourages dialogue, a literature of compassion.
+In addition, the focus of the second Reading Balkans project is on short-term mobility for authors who do not participate in residencies, such as visits to festivals that give authors the opportunity to network in an international environment .
+During the program’s selection process, the emphasis is on those who create literature that encourages dialogue, a literature of compassion.